Have you seen the “convertible” or “transformer” dress? It’s a single dress that you can wear multiple ways…

 It’s A LOT of material.
 A Lot.
 The material is thick enough to go bra-less (and having a pattern helps even more)!

-And, how the heck does this thing work????
+How the heck does this thing work????

 It’s LONG.
 Like L-O-N-G. I mean, look at how LONG those straps are!!!!